 Welcome to the first Newsbytes of 2023, one that I had meant to post a couple of weeks ago but I just didn’t find enough to pad it out at first – then I became too occupied with moving equipment from my now closed location to the open one.
 Over that time then a lot of quick stuff popped up, making this a rather large Newsbytes.

-If you’re new and unfamiliar with this series of posts, they come along most weekends and gather quick pieces of news from around the video arcade and pinball machine world.
+If you’re new and unfamiliar with this series of posts, they come along most weekends and gather quick pieces of news from around the video arcade and pinball machine world… as well as movies, in the case of TRON 3.
 Let’s get to it:

 Arcade Belgium EAG 2023 Videos

 Our friends at Arcade Belgium attended EAG (as they usually do) and now they’ve posted various videos of the games that were there.
 I won’t share them all since that will take up a lot of space here, so you can visit them on YouTube to check them all out.

 Sega also posted this showcase of the various products at their booth:

 Also from EAG was the debut of Bandai Namco’s Pac-Man Roller.
 Like Pac-Man Baller, they are working with Polish manufacturer Wik, retooling one of their alley bowlers (which was at IAAPA ’22) with the Pac-Man theme and branding.
 I saw the non-branded Wik version at IAAPA and the way it used the LED panels was impressive.
 Unless it launches before Amusement Expo, then I imagine that event will be the first time we get to see it here.

 Pac-Man Roller and Pac-Man Pinger have appeared at EAG Expo 2023 alongside their predecessor from 2022, Pac-Man Baller.